mediatum/mediatum-docs-en/docs/source/introduction.rst

 Workflows
 ^^^^^^^^^

-Workflows define how documents are entering Mediatum.
+Workflows define how documents are entering mediaTUM.

 Versioning